 Risk of foreclosure

 HELOCs can be dicey because your home is the collateral.
-This means if you’re unable to make payments the bank can take possession of the property.
+If you’re unable to make payments, the bank can take possession of the property.

 “The bottom line is that if someone takes out a HELOC to buy an investment property abroad or wherever else, the person has increased their leverage or the amount of debt they have.
 So it’s definitely not reducing risk, it’s increasing risk,” says Deshpande.

 Rates are adjustable